Aller au contenu principal

 Cities versions maps are designed as standalone games featuring the original edition's standard gameplay, but with games that are shorter and smaller than the original edition.
 Each version in the cities line was designed for 2–4 players who are 8-years-old or older for a game lasting for 10–15 minutes.
 Allan J. Moon, when introducing the concept of the cities series, wrote "This is the fastest way for new players to enter the Ticket to Ride world, but it's also a rewarding fifteen minutes game for Ticket to Ride veterans."
 Each of the games in the cities series has a different unique additional scoring mechanism.

-New York
+Ticket to Ride: New York

-On 15 May 2018, Days of Wonder announced that a new "express" version of Ticket to Ride was being released called "Ticket to Ride: New York", based on a 1960s map of the city of New York City (New York, United States).
+On 15 May 2018, Days of Wonder announced that a new "express" version of Ticket to Ride was being released called Ticket to Ride: New York, based on a 1960s map of the city of New York City (New York, United States).
 This version was released in North America and Europe in July 2018, at a suggested retail price of $20 (USD) and 20€ respectively, being released in the United states on 8 July 2018 exclusively through Target stores.

 This version has a BoardGameGeek complexity rating of 1.25 out of 5 The unique point scoring feature was the claiming routes into tourist attraction destinations.
 Instead of trains, the tokens were taxis.
 The transportation cards represented a variety of common New York transport options:

 Reception – The game received positive reviews, wih the majority of reviews focusing on the difference of the new cities-style of game from the format of the original versions.
 Mathew Bolton (T3 magazine), while giving the version 5 out of 5 stars, wrote "I think if you play it over and over, every week, you might find that it lacks variety, but in all other cases, it's fantastic value for money."
 Matt Jarvis (Table Top Gaming) wrote "What Ticket to Ride: New York lacks in staying power compared to its bigger sibling, it absolutely makes up for with a breathless pace and absurdly compact size.
 Keep Ticket to Ride on your dining table – play Ticket to Ride: New York everywhere else."
-Whilst receiving praise, recurring general criticism of the cities line have been made.
+While receiving praise, recurring general criticism of the cities line have been made.
 Andy Matthews (Meeple Mountain) wrote "Days of Wonder have released a game which gives you the Ticket to Ride experience in a fraction of the time, but perhaps at the expense of long-term strategy."

 Emphasis was placed on its veracity as a introductory version to the Ticket to Ride series.
 Derek Thompson (Geek under Grace) wrote "This is the definitive travel edition / lunchtime version of Ticket to Ride.
 It never overstays its welcome.
 It’s a great introduction to the series for new players, and it’s a great snack for gamers who don’t have time for the full meal."
 While awarding a 4 out of 5, AnnaMaria Jackson-Phelps (Board Game Quest) wrote "Ticket to Ride: New York introduces nothing new but it’s a great way to introduce new players to Ticket to Ride.
 Simplified rules and a smaller footprint make for faster teaching, faster setup, and faster games.
 Tourism in the Big Apple theme is enhanced by the breakneck speed of play, as well as the focus on taxis and notable Manhattan attractions."
 Andy Matthews (Meeple Mountain) wrote "With New York, Ticket to Ride proves yet again that it is one of the strongest brands in board gaming.
 This game is an excellent way to introduce your non-gaming friends to board gaming in a manner that's fast, fun, and easy to teach. ...
 Great little simplification of the Ticket to Ride series will make a great teaching tool, but doesn't add anything for seasoned players."

-On BoardGameGeek, based on a vote of 242 voting users, this version holds an average rating of 7.37 and an adjusted Geek rating of 5.693.
+On BoardGameGeek, based on a vote of 242 voting users, this version holds an average rating of 7.37 and an "Adjusted Geek" rating of 5.693.

 On 2 April 2019, Days of Wonder foreshadowed the release of a second installment to the cities line called Ticket to Ride – London, based on a 1970s map of London (England, United Kingdom).
 It was released in June 2019 in Europe and in July 2019 in North America, exclusively through Walmart in the United States, at a suggested retail price of €20 and $20 (USD) respectively.